KoCone030/practice/foreword.md

-to record some pratice I did.
+to record some practice I did. practice from leetcode
-pratice from leetcode